UMAprotocol/docs/docs/synthetic-tokens/what-are-synthetic-assets.md

 To launch a new type of synthetic token for which an existing market does not yet exist, the synthetic token’s smart contract needs to be be parameterized and deployed.

-By using UMA's priceless synthetic token contract template, developers ca easily deploy a new synthetic asset by defining a few key parameters.
+By using UMA's priceless synthetic token contract template, developers can easily deploy a new synthetic asset by defining a few key parameters and using an approved UMA contract factory.
 Some parameters to highlight are:

 - Token’s [price identifier](synthetic-tokens/glossary.md#price-identifier) (the price feed this token should track)
 - Token expiration timestamp